Qloapps/qloapps-docs/docs/database/db-class.md

 ```
 `_DB_PREFIX_` will be added to the table name as a prefix automatically.

-The outcome is boolean saying if the request was appropriately executed or not.
+This will return a boolean saying if the request was appropriately executed or not.

 ### Update a row in the database